mszep/pandoc_resume/resume.md

   * Create a production readiness review document to standardize monitoring, logging, metrics, and process for deploying and maintaining services

+### Maxwell Health - Boston, MA
 **Infrastructure Engineer**; 8/2016 — 1/2019

-As a senior member of the infrastructure team, I led some of our long term infrastructure projects and helped with platform and service stability
+As a senior member of the infrastructure team, I led some of our long term infrastructure projects and was responsible for platform and service stability.

   * Led project to use Terraform to manage infrastructure on AWS, allowing for disaster recovery and easier deployment